thunder033/random/unitTesting/readme.md

 > npm i -g [package name]
 ```

 For basic unit testing you need a one of those utility packages: [`mocha`](https://www.npmjs.com/package/mocha).
-This package provides a frame work for executing your tests and outputting results.
-To install `mocha` globally, you would run
+This package provides a framework for executing your tests and outputting results.
+To install `mocha` globally, you run:

 ```bash
 npm i -g mocha